 David Roche and Paul Roland | A.i.R: A Conversation With…

 This is my last week as Artist in Residence with Wales Arts Review – unbelievable!
 Keen readers may have noticed that I haven’t been posting much over the last 10 days and although this is the case I can assure you that I haven’t been idle.
 This article is the first of three that I will be produced prior to the end of my post and I’ve spent the last week or so hunting for special things to put into my upcoming articles… and I hope they materialize in time.
 Either way, let’s get to it.

-In this article I will discuss my work with author, songwriter, and composer Paul Roland.
+In this article, I will discuss my work with the author, songwriter, and composer Paul Roland.
 I have recently finished transcribing, arranging (in parts), and editing his 30 minute-long Grimm Fantasy for orchestra which will be performed and recorded later this year.
 This was a huge and ambitious project for both of us and Paul has very kindly contributed to this article.
-My hope is that you’ll get some insight in to the creative processes we each had to undertake to make this music work.
+My hope is that you’ll get some insight into the creative processes we each had to undertake to make this music work.

 I [Paul Roland] am a semi-professional songwriter with a decent-sized cult following in Europe and a reputation for creating macabre and fanciful Victorian-themed lyrics.
 I have been called the godfather of steampunk and the Edgar Allen Poe of Psych-Pop.

 Thank you, Paul.
 But how and why did we end up working together?